JRBoland/JamesBoland_T1A2/readme.md

 The blog posts, accessed through the projects page, has options to navigate between blog posts and back to projects the projects page.

+The website has been designed utilising flexbox and ```media queries``` to ensure responsiveness across devices.

 ## Features

 - Each link has an opacity hover animation and an additional italicized on click animation.